NOTE: Individual course fees are subject to change. See your account summary in myUVU for accurate charges.

 For EART/Mechatronics majors or students interested in the physical aspects of data network signal characteristics, cabling and installation for those signals.
 Focuses on cabling issues related to data and voice connections and provides an understanding of the industry and its worldwide standards.
 Covers types of media and cabling, physical and logical networks, as well as signal transmission.
 Focuses on best practices and safety using copper and fiber-optic cabling.
 Requires students to install a complete cable infrastructure for a simulated telecommunications room.
 Enforces industry and worldwide standards.
 Requires a community project and portfolio based on voice/data cabling skills.
 Requires a research paper.

 Explores enterprise systems administration using the Microsoft Windows Server operating system.
 Students learn advanced administrative tasks including server installation; hardware change management; software application management; network configuration and user management; file management; printing; network services deployment; server security; back up and recovery; scripting; performance monitoring, tuning, and troubleshooting.
-May be delivered hybrid.
-Lab access fee of $35 for computers applies.
+Lab access fee of $45 for computers applies.

 Provides an in-depth exploration of the Mac OS X, and provides the skills to troubleshoot and correct problems that may arise by users.
 Teaches installation and configuration of a Mac OS X Server.
 Involves implementing and maintaining a Mac server in a network, including file sharing, mail, web, and wikis.
-Software fee of $30 applies.
-Lab access fee of $35 for computers applies.
+Lab access fee of $45 for computers applies.

 Examines advanced information security concepts through an applied viewpoint.
 Extends the student's understanding of security issues through hands-on application of real-world techniques and use of current security software.
 Topics include legal/ethical issues, use of security tools, network reconnaissance, password/brute-force attacks, firewall configuration, Honeypot deployment, intrusion analysis/detection, server hardening, and penetration testing.
 Guest lecturers provide insight into current trends in advanced security issues.
-Software fee of $9 applies.
-Lab access fee of $35 for computers applies.
+Lab access fee of $45 for computers applies.

-A continuation of IT 2800.
-Teaches students about additional devices that can store digital information.
-Exposes students to devices such as cell phones, PDAs, Tablets, MP3 players, digital camera/camcorders, and GPS units.
-Includes lab investigations of one or more digital media through image acquisition, data recovery, and assembly of a final written report of findings.
-Requires students to use multiple software tools in device acquisition and analysis.
-Includes weekly written papers covering topics in the field of digital forensics.
-Lab access fee of $35 for computers applies.
-Software fee of $130 applies.
+Discusses devices that can store digital information such as cell phones, tablets, digital camera/camcorders, thumb drives and memory cards.
+Focuses on lab investigations of one or more digital media through image acquisition, data analysis, and assembly of a final written report of findings.
+Provides opportunities to use multiple software tools in device acquisition and analysis.
+Covers processes and procedures through mock investigations.
+Lab access fee of $45 for computers applies.

 For Information Technology bachelor's degree students.
 Provides opportunities to apply upper-division classroom theory while students work as employees in a job that relates to their careers.
 Meet periodically with a Departmental Internship Coordinator.
 Credit is determined by the number of hours a student works during the semester and completion of individually set goals that relate to the student's selected emphasis.
 Prior written department chair approval is required to apply more than three credits toward a Bachelor of Science Degree in Information Technology.
 May be graded credit/no credit.

-Senior Capstone course for students in the Computer Forensics emphasis.
+Is a senior capstone course for students in the Computer Forensics emphasis.
 Covers one or more investigations from start to finish.
 Integrates knowledge and skills from previous CJ, FSCI, and IT courses in this culminating experience.
-Lab access fee of $35 for computers applies.
-Software fee of $100 applies.
+Lab access fee of $45 for computers applies.

 Provides the opportunity to conduct research under the mentorship of a faculty member.
 Practices the theoretical knowledge gained in prior major courses.
 Creates a significant intellectual or creative product that is characteristic of the Information Technology discipline and worthy of communication to a broader audience.
 May be repeated for a maximum of 6 credits toward graduation.